Amateur Radio and Scouting

 Service to others is endemic to all aspects of the Scouting mission.
 Likewise amateur radio operators freely offer their communication services in support of community activities and in times of emergency.

-Amateur radio operators provide communication for numerous local events such as parades, races and walks often managed by charitable organizations.
+Amateur radio operators also provide communication for numerous local events such as parades, races, and walks often managed by charitable organizations.

 Scouts with a radio license will likely be involved in one or more of these activities.